 The NHL Keeps Injuries Under Wraps

 The NHL Stanley Cup series is over for another year now.
 The irony of a team from South Florida winning surely must be a hard pill to swallow for the traditionally strong hockey teams coming out of the Northeast part of the country.
 But win it they did, and in strong fashion.
 The Tampa Bay Lightning actually shut out the Dallas Stars in game 6, which was played up in Edmonton to hoist the coveted Stanley Cup for 2020.

-But searching NHL.com for injury reports can be a frustrating waste of time and effort.
+But searching the NHL website for injuries reports and lists can be a frustrating waste of time and effort.
 They simply do not appear to want to talk about it.
 It leaves the reader to believe that the injury situation is so bad that the league goes to great efforts to hush up the fact that two players, carrying big sticks and sailing across the ice on their custom make skates at high speeds and then colliding with another player coming from the other direction is likely to result in one or both players to come away from the incident with some form of injury.

 Injury Reports Change Due To COVID-19

 2020 saw changes come to the NHL because of COVID-19.
 Most notably, NHL Deputy Commissioner Bill Daly said heading into Phase 4 when the league was resuming games that “in an effort to protect the players, the NHL will not disclose injuries in Phase 4,” and added, “Medical privacy is important in this process.”
 This seems odd since, normally, the teams in the NHL share injury related information with the other teams, but there is no rule requiring that.